 Your employer will withhold and report income tax when shares are purchased for you under the ESPP.
 It is your responsibility to pay and report any taxes due when you sell shares acquired under the ESPP and if dividends are paid.

-Your employer will withhold social insurance contributions when shares are purchased for you under the ESPP.
+Your employer will withhold social insurance contributions (your employee health insurance premium) when shares are purchased for you under the ESPP.